projetmbc-tools/for-dev/src2prod/readme/readme-splitted.md

 `README.md` part by part
 ------------------------

-You can write you `README.md` typing small section like parts as it is the case for the `README.md` you are reading.
+You can write you `README.md` typing small section like parts as it is the case for the `README.md` you are reading (that is both in the repository and the final project to be distributed).
 The `src2prod` project had merly the following partial tree structure on August 22, 2021.

 ~~~
 + src2prod